ryan-hill/course-in-a-box/modules/mapping/_posts/2004-01-01-micromap-and-tmap.md

                     graph.bar.size = .6),
                  list(5, header='Micromaps',
                     inactive.border.color=gray(.7),
-                    inactive.border.size=2))
+                    inactive.border.size=2)
                  )
+  )
 ```

 ![](../../../img/micromap2-1.png)<!-- -->

-Now compare the linked micromap with two choropleth maps.
-We get a similer conclusion but the micromap adds much more context.
+Now compare the linked micromap with two choropleth maps that represent similar information.
+We get the same conclusion but the micromap adds much more context and has a higher information to ink ratio.
 ![](../../../img/chlorocntrst-1.png)<!-- -->

 ## tmap

-tmap is a newish R package for creating thematic maps and based on the layered grammar of graphics approach Hadley Wickham uses with ggplot2.
+tmap is a newish R package for creating thematic maps based on the grammar of graphics (gg) approach used with ggplot2.
 An [article](https://www.jstatsoft.org/article/view/v084i06) was recently published in the Journal of Statistical Software that describes the package in detail.

 The chloropleth map we just saw was created with tmap: